WebexCC-SA/LTRCCT-2000/docs/main/AI_Lab_Assist_Mission3.md

    ![Profiles](../graphics/Lab1_AI_Agent/3.10.png)

 3. The Agent needs to logged in to the Team that is configured with Desktop Layout that has Agent Assistance features configured.
+Default desktop layout already incude the AI Agent Assistance widget.
     <br/>Agents Team:
    ![Profiles](../graphics/Lab1_AI_Agent/3.41.png)
     <br/>Desktop Layout: